AriusX7/tvm-assistant/docs/commands-reference.md

 Sets `channel` as the channel where night actions are relayed.

+**Due to security reasons, you should not use this command right now.**

 ### `-tvm signups <channel>`

 Sets `channel` as the sign-ups channel.